awsdocs/amazon-chime-sdk-developer-guide/doc_source/speak.md

 ## Program flows<a name="speak-flow"></a>

-The following image shows the program flow for enabling the `Speak` action\.
+The following diagram shows the program flow that enables the `Speak` action for a caller\.
+In this example, the caller hears text that

-![\[The program flow for enabling the Speak action for a caller.
-You can do this on any bridged call.\]](http://docs.aws.amazon.com/chime-sdk/latest/dg/images/Speak1.png)
+![\[Diagram showing the program flow for enabling the Speak action for a caller.\]](http://docs.aws.amazon.com/chime-sdk/latest/dg/images/Speak1.png)

+**In the diagram**
+Using a soft phone, a caller enters a number registered to a SIP media application\.
+The application uses the SIP `INVITE` method and sends the caller a `Trying (100)` response\.
+That indicates that the next\-hop server received the call request\.
+The SIP application then uses `INVITE` to contact the endpoint\.
+Once the connection is established, the applications sends `Ringing (180)` response to the caller, and alerting begins\.

+The SIP media application then sends a `NEW_INBOUND_CALL` event to the Lambda function, which responds with a `Speak` action that includes the caller's ID and the text that you want to convert into speech\.
+The SIP application then sends a `200 (OK)` response to indicate that the call was answered\.
+The protocol also enables the media\.

+If the `Speak` action succeeds and converts the text to speech, it returns an `ACTION_SUCCESSFUL` event to the SIP media application, which returns the next set of actions\.
+If the action fails, the SIP media application sends an `ACTION_FAILED` event to the Lambda function, which responds with a set of `Hangup` actions\.
+The application hangs up the caller and returns a `HANGUP` event to the Lambda function, which takes no further actions\.

-The following image shows the program flow for enabling the `Speak` action\.
-This flow enables the action for callee\.
+The following diagram shows the program flow than enables the `Speak` action for a callee\.

-![\[The program flow for enabling the Speak action for a callee.
+![\[Diagram showing the program flow for enabling the Speak action for a callee.
 You can do this on any bridged call.\]](http://docs.aws.amazon.com/chime-sdk/latest/dg/images/Speak2.png)

+**In the diagram**
+A caller enters a number registered to a SIP media application, and the application responds as described for the previous diagram\.
+When the Lambda function receives the `NEW_INBOUND_CALL` event, it returns the [CallAndBridge](call-and-bridge.md) action to the SIP application\.
+The application then uses the SIP `INVITE` method to send the `Trying (100)` and `Ringing (180)` responses to the callee\.

+If the callee answers, the SIP media application recieves a `200 (OK)` response, and it sends the same response to the caller\.
+That establishes media, and the SIP application sends an `ACTION_SUCCESSFUL` event for the [CallAndBridge](call-and-bridge.md) action to the Lambda function\.
+The function then returns the Speak action and data to the SIP application, which converts